 When adding TextFragment to paragraphs collection of PDF documents, it does not support line feed inside the text.
 However in order to add text with a line feed, please use TextFragment with TextParagraph:

 - use “\r\n” or Environment.NewLine in TextFragment instead of single “\n”;

 - create TextParagraph object.
 It will add text with line splitting;

 Please visit the following link for further details on Rendering Replaceable Symbols during PDF creation.

-Headings are the important parts of any document.
+Headings are important parts of any document.
 Writers always try to make headings more prominent and meaningful to its readers.
 If there are more than one headings in a document, a writer has several options to organize these headings.
-One of the most common approach to organize headings is to write headings in Numbering Style.
-Aspose.Pdf for .NET supports following heading styles.
+One of the most common approaches to organize headings is to write headings in Numbering Style.
+Aspose.PDF for .NET supports following heading styles.

 |NumeralsArabic||Arab type,for example, 1,1.1,…|